Ranking the NHL's top 50 (plus) free agents

 Age: 35 | Previous NHL cap hit: $6,666,666

 Kovalchuk hasn't played in the NHL since 2013, and there was some concern about his level of engagement during his KHL years.
 But those who have watched him also say his game has rounded out away from the puck.
-He's got a tremendous shot, is an elite power-play performer and an underrated playmaker.
-He will be coveted by any team with a need for a top-six winger -- the Boston Bruins, Los Angeles Kings and St. Louis Blues are among them.
+He has a tremendous shot, is an elite power-play performer and an underrated playmaker.
+He will be coveted by any team with a need for a top-six winger -- the Boston Bruins, Los Angeles Kings and St. Louis Blues among them.

 James Neal, LW/RW, Vegas Golden Knights